kulotsystems/localshare/ReadMe.md

 Make sure to allow the Apache service in the server's firewall settings.

+To upload large files, <a href="https://www.techawaken.com/upload-large-files-php">tweak your `php.ini`</a> configuration.

 To clear current data, just empty `data/data.txt` content.

 <br>